gsa-oes/office-of-evaluation-sciences/_connect/fellowships.md

   </h2>
   <div id="b4" class="usa-accordion__content usa-prose">
 <p>
-We understand academic timelines are locked well in advance and some have already made commitments for this fall.
+We understand academic timelines are locked well in advance and some candidates have already made commitments for this fall.
 We do encourage you to apply in this round for a 2022 calendar-year Fellowship, and are open to having a conversation regarding timeline with qualified individuals.
 In general we will prioritize individuals that are available in the Fall, but are open to year long Fellowships which start a bit later in some cases.
     </p>
    </div>
 </section>